Adamantly/rshell/README.md

 2. Append(>>)  does not currently work.
 3. If there are no spaces between piping or i/o symbols, it will not work.
 4. If you try to append to a non existent file, the program will bug and not work anymore.
-5. if you run anything with background permissions, the program will stop printing out the prompt.
+5. if you run anything with background permissions, the program will stop printing out the bash prompt.